Danielle O’Steen is an art historian and curator based in Philadelphia. She is currently an adjunct professor in art history at Arcadia University.

-O’Steen specializes in artists’ engagements with plastics in the 20th-century, with broader interests in American sculpture, contemporary printmaking, and the history of materials and studio practice.
+O’Steen specializes in American art of the 1960s and 1970s, particularly artists’ engagements with nontraditional materials such as plastics.
+Her research focuses on broader interests as well, including American sculpture, contemporary printmaking, and the history of materials and studio practice.

-She was previously the inaugural curator at The Kreeger Museum in Washington, DC.
+She was previously an adjunct professor at the Pennsylvania Academy of the Fine Arts and the inaugural curator at The Kreeger Museum in Washington, DC.
 At the Kreeger, she organized Lou Stovall: On Inventions and Color, featuring master printmaker Lou Stovall and his collaborations with David Driskell, Sam Gilliam, Gwendolyn Knight, and Jacob Lawrence across 40 years, as well as Charles Hinman: Structures, 1965–2014, the first historic survey of Hinman’s shaped canvases in more than 30 years.
 O’Steen also launched a collaborative program with STABLE art studios and Halcyon Arts Lab, bringing artists in dialogue with the Kreeger’s historic collection through programming and performances.

 O’Steen has held fellowship positions at the Smithsonian American Art Museum and the Hirshhorn Museum and Sculpture Garden, and organized exhibitions independently for institutions such as the American University Museum at the Katzen Arts Center and the Museum of Contemporary Art Arlington.